 Writing: reports, portraits, features, reviews and more

-Focusing on: climate and environment, climate change impact, geosciences, Earth system science, biogeochemistry, oceans, atmosphere, soil, geoengineering, environmental justice, energy, urban and transport development
+Focusing on: climate and environment, climate change impact, geosciences, Earth system science, environmental justice, urban development, philosophy of science, holistic science, science policies

 Passionate about: inter- and transdisciplinary research, connections, mutual interrelations, feedback loops